ddislers/code-samples/storage/readme.rst

   optional arguments:
     -h, --help  show this help message and exit

 Requires the passing of a JSON-formatted file that contains our request parameters.
-This file must exist in the
+This file must exist in the same directory as the script.

-**create_image.json** has been supplied in this repo as an example, as follows:
+**create_image_v2.0.json** has been supplied in this repo as an example, as follows:

 .. code:: json